-To visit is a great experience at any time of the day.
-But if you’re planning a romantic Arizona road trip a sunset at the spectacular Arizona bend is extremely hard to beat.
+To visit Horseshoe Bend is a great experience at any time of the day.
+But if you’re planning a romantic Arizona road trip, a sunset at the spectacular Arizona bend is extremely hard to beat.

 Where to stay

 You certainly don’t need to get a new base when you visit Horseshoe Bend.
-The best places to stay near Horseshoe Bend are the same as for the previous Arizona road trip destination Antelope Canyon.
-From lodging in Page you have great access to both Antelope and the Colorado River bend.
+The best places to stay near Horseshoe Bend are the same as for Antelope Canyon.
+From lodging in Page you have great access to both attractions.